 What is the Bill Of Materials (BOM)?

 Bill of Materials, colloquially identified as a recipe for the manufacturing of a product is a blueprint for manufacturing irrespective of the type of commodity being manufactured.
-The Bill of Materials (BOM) is an all-inclusive or comprehensive catalogue of parts, assemblies, sub-assemblies, intermediate assemblies, documents, drawings and other materials required to build a product.
+The Bill of Materials in manufacturing is an all-inclusive or comprehensive catalogue of parts, assemblies, sub-assemblies, intermediate assemblies, documents, drawings and other materials required to build a product.
 The BOM is often recognized as representative of the hierarchical structure for the creation of a product.

 The Bill of Materials is a detailed document that proceeds to mention the name, description, cost and quantity of each required component for manufacturing a product.
 Providing instructions on the methods of use for materials, designating sequence of manufacturing processes and establishment of procurement channels for acquisition of raw materials are all listed in the Bill of Materials.
 Commonly, several disciplines (design and development, engineering and manufacturing, operations, document management, vendors, marketing, logistics, and more will collaborate on BOM to effectively execute optimized production.